 Acquired Book By: I’ve been hosting for Prism Book Tours since September of 2017 – having noticed the badge on Tressa’s blog (Wishful Endings) as we would partake in the same blog tours and/or book blogosphere memes.
 As I enquired about hosting for Prism, I found I liked the niche of authors and stories they were featuring regularly.
 Oft-times you’ll find Prism Book Tours alighting on my blog through the series of guest features and spotlights with notes I’ll be hosting on behalf of their authors when I’m not showcasing book reviews on behalf of Harlequin Heartwarming which has become my second favourite imprint of Harlequin next to my beloved #LoveINSPIRED Suspense.
 I am also keenly happy PRISM hosts a variety of Indie Authors and INSPY Fiction novelists.

-I received a complimentary copy of “The Cowboy’s Perfect Match” direct from the author Cathy McDavid in exchange for an honest review.
+I received a complimentary copy of “The Cowboy’s Christmas Baby” direct from the author Cathy McDavid in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

 What I loved most about the first novel of the Sweetheart Ranch series: